malcolmlett/malcolmlett.github.io/Human-Phenomena.md

 ## Waking-Up
 On waking, I have no thoughts.
 Then my attention fills up with the memory of things that were happening before I fell asleep.
 Unresolved things come back stronger than resolved things.
 * Design conclusion: Processor to reload unresolved events from STM when WM is empty.
 Works for general forgetfulness and on waking.

-## Thought Mechanisms
-I recognize "I don't understand" events by the lack of an answer from my subconscious, rather than a direct "don't understand" result.
-It's as if I learn the typical response time, and if I don't get one within that time then I say "I don't understand".
-If a result subsequently does arrive, then I say "oh, actually I do know".
-* Design conclusion: Conscious awareness used to judge lack of knowledge.
-Individual processors don't explicitly detect a lack of ability to process. eg: expression parser doesn't emit a 'CannotParse' event.

-Some thought is _hard_ - we actively try to avoid doing it.
-Like when a child learns to read, just looking at a character and remembering what sound it makes requires a lot of effort.
-Other thought, even if it requires remembering things, is easy.
-So thinking has a graduated scale of effort.
-This could make biological sense: more complicated thinking requires more energy expenditure (probably measured in terms of the redirection of oxygenated blood to the appropriate regions of brain), so it would make evolutionary sense to prioritise solving problems using the most efficient mechanisms available that give a good enough trade off between accuracy and effort.
-As an aside: oxygenated blood supply is how fRMI is used today to [measure brain activity](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) - thus the theory seems to fit.
-Curiously, this implies that, for every thought, a prediction is made about what brain regions are required, and about how broadly energy needs to be supplied, in order to encourage/dissuade thought process that is about to begin.
-And we actually experience that within our conscious awareness, to some extent.
-* Design conclusion: well, there's a lot going on here, but it's doable.

 ## Meta-Thought
 We have some _control_ over our attention.
 For example, meditation is an act especially focused on influencing our attention.
 This plays into our ability to _monitor_ thought and attention, and to notice the "monkeys in the head".
 As we develop, we learn to recognise these effects, and we learn strategies for addressing them.
 Examples: